 Shalimar Indian Restaurant

-If there was a competition for the least inviting restaurant interior, Shalimar would be a serious contender.
-But it turns out that this unassuming, overlit, oversized, and decor-deprived space, which is one of the oldest Indian restaurants in Budapest, serves outstanding northern Indian (Mughlai) fare.
+If there was a competition for the least inviting restaurant interior, Shalimar would be a serious contender, but it turns out that this decor-deprived space, which is one of the oldest Indian restaurants in Budapest, serves delicious northern Indian (Mughlai) fare.
 So, if you aren't a stickler for design and don't mind a bare-bones space that's rarely more than half-full, go right ahead, and good things will come your way.

 The mixed pakora fritters, the creamy korma plates (€6), the spicy biryani (€6), and the spinach with cheese (saag paneer) are all very good, but best of all are Shalimar's tandoori dishes.
 The reshmi kebab (€7) and the tandoori chicken (€8) are both tender, juicy, and crisped at the edges.
 The butter chicken (murgh makhani; €8) comes in a rich sauce, which you should mop up using the mint-laced and soft paratha flatbread (pudina paratha).
 The best choice for vegetarians is the dal makhani, a creamy and fragrant plate of stewed black lentils.
 Round out your meal with mango kulfi, a condensed milk ice cream.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.